Bhawesh02/Car-Physics/README.md

 - Applying physics for movement, acceleration, and braking.
 - Interacting with the car's `Tyre` components for realistic suspension and steering.
 - Supporting both player and bot driving modes.
+- **Allows switching car data at runtime**, enabling different car behaviors as per requirements.

+### 4. **Car Data**
+The `CarData` class holds the configuration for different car behaviors, allowing for easy switching of car characteristics at runtime.
+You can define the car's type, suspension, engine performance, and other parameters to customize how the car behaves in the simulation.
+This feature allows dynamic adjustments of car behavior based on project needs, such as switching between different types of vehicles or modifying a car's characteristics during gameplay.

+- **Car Type**: Defines the type of the car (e.g., `SPORTS_CAR`, `SUV`, `TRUCK`).
+- **Drive Configuration**: Defines whether the car uses front or rear-wheel drive.
+- **Suspension Settings**: Configures suspension force, damping, and rest length.
+- **Engine Performance**: Sets maximum torque, speed, and acceleration rate.
+- **Braking**: Defines braking force for deceleration.
+- **Steering**: Specifies steering angle and speed.
+- **Weight and Physics**: Configures mass and center of mass.

 ---